mikezucc/augmented-reality-fighter-pygame/README.md

 q -> this is the reference plane that we determine the pose from ptMatrix -> the final transformation, to transform the game frame to fit in the projected frame

+#How to setup:

+Set up OpenCV 3.0.0 alpha
+1. Follow the instructions from the website, but generally you need install a whole suite of libraries like numpy 1.9 and scipy.
+There was not a straight forward out of the box for me.
+As of time of edit, the opencv.org site seems to be down (the docs are still up)

+Initial configuration for this code

+1. Run the singleRecorder.py to capture around 18-22 frames of the checkerboard in various poses with as little blur or fuzziness as possible.
+Use the 'c' key to capture a frame you want.
+2. Run the cameraCalib function in appDev.py to obtain the intrinsic camera parameters and distortion data which is stored as calibDataMTX.npy and calibDataDIST.npy.
+These you need to import to the fighter-framework directory and the lib directory.

 Check out the screens in the topmost folder ;]

 enjoy!